Tams3d/T3D-GN-Presets/Readme.md

 ## Nodes
 - Nodes are rearranged based on usability with separations.
 Tooltips are made mandatory for all nodes.
+- Support for NURBS in all curve nodes
 - Fixed implicit issues with nodes [(c7acb1c)](https://github.com/Tams3d/T3D-GN-Presets/commit/c7acb1c97e18864f473bb6a37d39b4d48f8beac3)
   - Fixed jitter in Smooth Geometry
   - Clamp Fields and SDF